-This means you should plan every episode with an end in mind.
+This means you should plan every episode with the end in mind.
 You should always know where you’re going.
 Most importantly, you shouldn’t reveal the climax early in the episode, otherwise you’ll never build tension.

-Podcast Structure Helps You Build a Story
+Summary: Podcast Structure Helps You Build A Story

 The nice part about the three act podcast structure is that it bends to any topic.

 If you have a guest, explain what he or she does for a living and why you brought them on the show.
 If you’re exploring how an entrepreneur built a business, describe their educational and family background before launching their venture.
 These are both the beginnings of an act one.

 As you plan each podcast episode, organize the structure into setting the scene, creating the tension, then finding the resolution.
 Use these tricks to tap into the power of storytelling.
 Turn casual listeners into avid fans who can’t wait to come back for more.